08:00

 Key questions:

-As countries move from target-setting to implementation, delivering Nationally Determined Contributions (NDCs) requires a step change in how capital is mobilised and deployed.
-The challenge is no longer ambition but translating national climate commitments into bankable pipelines and investable opportunities.
+As countries move from target-setting to implementation, meeting national and global climate goals requires a step change in how capital is mobilised and deployed.
+The challenge is no longer ambition but translating commitments into bankable pipelines, innovative products and investable opportunities.

-This session will spotlight innovative financing solutions already supporting NDC delivery in practice from transition-linked instruments and blended finance structures to outcome-based models that align public and private capital.
-With a focus on implementation, scalability and risk-adjusted returns, it will explore how financial institutions can support national transition pathways while unlocking new investment opportunities across sectors and markets.
+This session will spotlight innovative financing solutions already supporting climate goals in practice from transition and blended finance solutions to outcome-based models that align public and private capital.
+With a focus on implementation, it will explore how financial institutions can unlock new investment opportunities across sectors and markets.

 Key Questions